Chosen as 'Picture of the Week'

 Animal behaviour is endlessly fascinating, and each day can lead to new observations in the jungle.
 Civets are known to exude a strong odour from their anal glands, and perhaps this is what the tiger picked up.

-Nagarahole Tiger Reserve offers a variety of landscapes with its mix of dry and moist deciduous forests.
+Nagarahole Tiger Reserve offers a variety of habitats with its mix of dry and moist deciduous forests.
 It is one of the best places to experience a wildlife safari full of surprises and thrills.
-It is a privilege to see nature’s inhabitants in their natural habitat, displaying raw emotions.

-On a cool February afternoon in 2020, we started on our jungle safari.
-Soon we were all excited as we sighted a huge male tiger resting on the bund of a waterhole.
+On a cool February afternoon in 2020, we were all excited to see a huge male tiger resting on the bund of a waterhole.
 Initially he appeared to be very calm.
-But there seemed to be some uneasiness that he was displaying.
-Soon, he stood up and looking up at the trees, seemingly trying to smell something.
-We couldn’t understand his behaviour, but after a while the tiger decided to move on.
+But soon he seemed a bit uneasy and stood looking up at the trees, seemingly trying to smell something.
+We couldn’t understand his behaviour.
+After a while, the tiger decided to move on.
 It was then that our attention was drawn towards a small mammal resting on a tree – an Asian palm civet (Paradoxurus hermaphroditus)!

 The palm civet is nocturnal, primarily moving about after dusk.
 Seeing it in broad daylight was indeed a rare sighting.
-But we couldn’t fathom why the civet was making the tiger was uncomfortable!
+But we couldn’t fathom why its presence made the tiger uncomfortable!